 The NCCDD sponsors a monthly NC self-advocate discussion series facilitated by the NCCDD Policy Education Coordinator, NCCDD self-advocate executive committee members, and additional coordinated participation by other NCCDD self-advocate members and staff.
-One-hour discussion sessions occur monthly for the discussion series.
-The discussion series is coordinated by NCCDD Advocacy Development Committee staff and by the NCCDD Policy Education Coordinator with support from Cross-Cutting initiative and administrative staff, and the media relations initiative.
+One-hour discussion sessions occur monthly.
+The discussion series is coordinated by NCCDD Advocacy Development Committee staff and by the NCCDD Policy Education Coordinator with support from NCCDD administrative staff, and the Hispanic Advocate initiative staff.

 Each session is dedicated to addressing one IDD advocacy topic.
 Facilitators provide background on the topic and support attendees to share personal stories related to the topic.
 Sessions aim to be practice forums for using personal stories to build relationships with NC decision-makers and legislators.
 Experts, trainers, and decision-makers are invited to designated sessions to offer approaches for accessing, conversing, and following up with legislators and policymakers.

-Sessions are dedicated to sharing and developing goal and topic oriented personal stories, NC self-advocate network relationship building, NCCDD Awareness, and just being with others who have common interests.
-Expect fun, learning, and making new friends while sharing and hearing personal stories of lived experience about topics important to IDD advocacy.
-Join the conversation and spend time with others who have common interests and become part of the NCCDD community.
+Sessions share and hear stories of lived experience & meet NC Self-Advocate leaders & topic experts.
+Sessions are dedicated to sharing topic oriented personal stories, NC self-advocate network relationship building, NCCDD Awareness, and just being with others who have common interests.
+Expect sharing and hearing personal stories of lived experience about topics important to IDD advocacy.
+Join the conversation, spend time with others who have common interests, and become part of the NCCDD community.
+Sessions balance training, knowledge sharing, and attendee participation to convey the best ways to use our personal stories to discuss topics important to IDD advocacy.

 Contact Melissa Swartz, Systems Change Manager, [email protected] for more information on becoming involved in one or more of the above elements.